va loans for michigan veterans

 • Roof damage or missing handrails

-There are several benefits to VA home loans for home buyers.
-With no down payment requirement for VA loans a home buyer may be able to buy the home of their dreams with very low mortgage payments.
-Mortgage rates are very competitive and home loans do not require mortgage insurance (PMI).
+There are several benefits to Michigan VA home loans for home buyers.
+With no down payment requirement, a Michigan veteran may be able to buy the home of their dreams with very low mortgage payments.
+Mortgage rates are very competitive and Michigan VA loans do not require mortgage insurance (PMI) — saving Michigan veterans hundreds of dollars per month compared to conventional financing.

-Eligible Service Members or their surviving spouse can apply for a financing with private lenders that offer VA financing.
+Eligible Michigan Service Members or their surviving spouse can apply for financing with private lenders that offer VA financing throughout Michigan.

 • Qualify for any loan amount with no Loan Limits (based on a Purchase with Full Entitlement).

-• Bad Credit Home Loans are not a problem.
+• Bad Credit Home Loans are not a problem for Michigan veterans.

 • No monthly PMI (private mortgage insurance).

-• Cash out refinance can get you up to 100% of the value of your home.
+• Cash out refinance can get you up to 100% of the value of your Michigan home.

-Veterans have two primary VA refinancing options: the Interest Rate Reduction Refinance Loan (IRRRL) and VA Cash-Out Refinance.
+Michigan veterans with existing VA loans have two primary VA refinancing options: the Interest Rate Reduction Refinance Loan (IRRRL) and VA Cash-Out Refinance.
+Both options are available to Michigan homeowners.

-The VA IRRRL is designed to help veterans lower their monthly payments with minimal paperwork:
+The VA IRRRL is designed to help Michigan veterans lower their monthly payments with minimal paperwork:

 • No appraisal required in most cases